material-motion/material-motion/specifications/runtime/performer.md

 A continous performer is responsible for requesting an is-active token and then terminating it once no longer needed.
 Consider the following examples:

-- Request a token before an animation begins and release the token when the animation completes.
+- Generate a token before an animation begins and terminate the token when the animation completes.
-- Request a token when a gesture begins and release the token when the gesture completes.
+- Generate a token when a gesture begins and terminate the token when the gesture completes.

 Example pseudo-code: